 Housing scholarship awards are granted to incoming students through the undergraduate admissions process.
-The amounts of the housing scholarship awards vary and are awarded by the Office of Admission.
+The amounts of the housing scholarship awards vary and are awarded by the Office of Undergraduate Admission.
 All students are considered for these awards, however, not all students are guaranteed a housing award.
-Housing scholarship awards include but are not limited to the following: IIT Housing Scholarships, Athletic Room and Board, and ROTC Room and Board.
+Housing scholarship awards include but are not limited to the following: IIT Housing Scholarships and ROTC Room and Board.

-Housing scholarship awards only apply toward housing charges billed by the Office of Student Accounting at IIT for one of the following undergraduate residences: McCormick Student Village, Carmen Hall, Gunsaulus Hall, or one of the university-owned sorority houses.
+The IIT Housing Scholarship award only applies toward housing charges billed by the Office of Student Accounting at IIT for one of the following undergraduate residences: McCormick Student Village, Carmen Hall, Gunsaulus Hall, or one of the university-owned sorority houses.

 *Students who matriculated prior to spring 2012 are eligible to use their housing scholarship, entitled "IIT Multi-Option Housing Scholarship," towards housing costs in State Street Village (SSV).

 Residential Advisor Scholarship Policy